Semi-Supervised Few-Shot Learning with Prototypical Random Walks: Abstract

 \section{Abstract}

 Recent progress has shown that few-shot learning can be improved with access to unlabelled data, known as semi-supervised few-shot learning(SS-FSL).
-We introduce an SS-FSL approach, dubbed as Prototypical Random Walk Networks(PRWN), built on top of Prototypical Networks (PN)~\citep{ren2018metalearning}.
+We introduce an SS-FSL approach, dubbed as Prototypical Random Walk Networks(PRWN), built on top of Prototypical Networks (PN).
 We develop a random walk semi-supervised loss that enables the network to learn representations that are compact and well-separated.
 Our work is related to the very recent development on graph-based approaches for few-shot learning.
-However, we show that compact and well-separated class representations can be achieved by modeling our prototypical random walk notion without needing additional graph-NN parameters or requiring a transductive setting where collective test set is provided (e.g.,~\cite{kim2019edge}).
-Our model outperforms prior art in most benchmarks with significant improvements in some cases.
-For example, in a mini-Imagenet 5-shot classification task, we obtain 69.65$\%$ accuracy to the 64.59$\%$ state-of-the-art.
-Our model, trained with 40$\%$ of the data as labelled, compares competitively against fully supervised prototypical networks, trained on 100$\%$ of the labels, even outperforming it in the 1-shot mini-Imagenet case with 50.89$\%$ to 49.4$\%$ accuracy.
-We also show that our model is resistant to distractors, unlabeled data that does not belong to any of the training classes, and hence reflecting robustness to labelled/unlabelled class distribution mismatch.
-We also performed a challenging discriminative power test, showing a relative improvement on top of the baseline of $\approx$14\% on 20 classes on mini-Imagenet and $\approx$60\% on 800 classes on Omniglot.
-Code will be made available.
+However, we show that compact and well-separated class representations can be achieved by modeling our prototypical random walk notion without needing additional graph-NN parameters or requiring a transductive setting where a collective test set is provided.
+Our model outperforms baselines in most benchmarks with significant improvements in some cases.
+Our model, trained with 40$\%$ of the data as labeled, compares competitively against fully supervised prototypical networks, trained on 100$\%$ of the labels, even outperforming it in the 1-shot mini-Imagenet case with 50.89$\%$ to 49.4$\%$ accuracy.
+We also show that our loss is resistant to distractors, unlabeled data that does not belong to any of the training classes, and hence reflecting robustness to labeled/unlabeled class distribution mismatch.
+Associated github page can be found at \url{https://prototypical-random-walk.github.io}.